Racing Past >> Articles >> Profile >> Roger Bannister

 Bannister had a pivotal experience the year before before he went up to Oxford at the age of 17.
 He was taken to the White City by his father to see Sydney Wooderson (see Profile) run against Arne Andersson (see Profile) of Sweden.
 The example of Wooderson fired his “schoolboy dream” to become a runner.
 He started on this path with the Oxford Freshman’s Mile, placing second in the modest time of 4:53—the first time he had ever worn spikes.
 That first year he trained on Wednesday and raced on Saturday.

 The next spring (1947) he ran for Oxford at the White City and won the mile in 4:30.
 In June he improved to 4:24.
-At this point, he started to think about needing a coach but was unable to find a suitable one.
+At this point, he started to think about needing a coach but was unable to find anyone suitable.
 He thus became self-coached.
 In November of 1947 Bannister was invited to be a “possible” for the 1948 OG, but with great maturity and foresight he declined because he believed he was not ready for international competition.
 In the Olympic year he improved to 4:17 and watched the Olympic competition from the stands: “By the end of the Games I was restless and anxious to compete myself.
 But there were four years to wait before my chance would come at Helsinki in 1952.”
 (FFM, 79)

 After running 4:11 and a 1:52.7 800 in the USA in 1949, Bannister focused on the 800 in 1950.
 His season culminated in a fine third place in the European Championships.
 It was his first experience of major championships, and he considered himself “ill prepared.”
 Nevertheless, he led the final into the finishing straight before John Parlett and Marcel Hansenne passed him.
 He was only 0.2 away from a gold and had the same time as Hansenne.
 Afterwards, Bannister felt he had the tactical ability for big races but lacked “the strength to make use of a good position.”
 (FFM, 102)